freelawproject/juriscraper/README.rst

 - This project is configured to use git pre-commit hooks managed by the Python program `pre-commit <https://pre-commit.com/>`__.
 Pre- commit checks let us easily ensure that the code is properly formatted with black before it can even be commited.
-If you install the dev dependencies in `requirements-dev.txt`, you should then be able to run `$ pre-commit install` which will set up a git pre-commit hook for you.
+To install it run: uv tool install pre-commit --with pre-commit-uv which will set up a git pre-commit hook for you.
 This install step is only necessary once in your repository.
 When using this hook, any code files that do not comply to black will automatically be unstaged and re-